 What Is It?

-Student Response Systems (SRSs) are used in a classroom to rapidly collect answers to questions from every student, and if desired, to graphically display a summary of data.
+A Student Response System (SRS) is used in a classroom to rapidly collect answers to questions from every student, and if desired, to graphically display a summary of data.
 This helps instructors activate the classroom as well as peers to engage with each other while interacting with complex materials.
-There are currently two supported Student Response Systems at IU:

 What Can I Do with It?